Concrete is one of the most fundamental building materials in most construction industries.

 Screed is a thin layer of material usually laid on top of a concrete subfloor.
 It can go in between concrete and other layers to help even it out or to provide a better surface for adhesives.

 The concrete subfloor attaches to your floor joists to add support for the finished flooring.
-It can also protect your home from moisture damage and mold.
+It can also protect your home from moisture damage and mould.

 While you can technically go without screed in some cases, you might find that a concrete subfloor on its own doesn’t provide the best surface.
 It can often be unleveled with bumpy areas, and holes or cracks may form over time.